0x16h/cryogenix.net-www/src/openbsd_nameserver.md

     zone:
             name: "foresthall.org.uk"
             zonefile: "master/foresthall.org.uk"
+            notify: 192.0.2.69 sec_key
+            provide-xfr: 192.0.2.69 sec_key

+The IP in the last two lines should be that of your slave.
+If you are configuring the slave, this IP should be that of the master.

 The default base location (OpenBSD users rarely deviate from good defaults!) for zonefiles is **/var/nsd/zones** so we create the file **/var/nsd/zones/master/foresthall.org.uk**: